CISCO and compliance with the GDPR General Data Protection RegulationMaria Cruz Alcocer

-Each of the companies must be clear about the type of data managed and based on these data, which specific means and procedures must be used to store and protect them according to the GDPR regulation.
+Each of the companies must be clear about what type of data it manages and depending on this data, what specific means and procedures must be used to store and protect it according to the GDPR regulation.

 Generic measures for compliance with the GDPR:

 2.- Data encryption both in storage and in communications

 What is the challenge?

 The challenge is to respond appropriately in time, to any violation of the rules.
 72 hours is the maximum time to report a possible breach of personal data (data leakage) to the National Data Protection Authority.
 Otherwise, the fines can reach up to 4% of the annual turnover or 20 million euros.